obymanyando/von-ai/design_guidelines.md

 ---

 This design creates a premium, trustworthy AI automation agency presence that converts visitors through strategic content hierarchy, compelling CTAs, and a modern aesthetic that demonstrates technological expertise.
+The Clear Sky gradient (purple to blue) reinforces the AI/tech positioning while maintaining professional credibility.